debods/Digital-Hub-for-ham-radio/README.md

 A number of the methods uses to install, run and maintain DigiHub have been made into command line utilities:

-aprspass    -   Generate your APRS password checkcall   -   Check a callsign using the hamdb API dwsetup     -   Install, or update and existing installation of, Direwolf hamgrid     -   Get you Maidenhead ham grid from latitude and longitude sysinfo     -   System information
+aprspass    -   Generate your APRS password

+checkcall   -   Check a callsign using the hamdb API

+dwsetup     -   Install, or update and existing installation of, Direwolf

+hamgrid     -   Get you Maidenhead ham grid from latitude and longitude

+sysinfo     -   System information

-Ther are other useful tools located in DigiHub/scripts.
+There are other useful tools located in DigiHub/scripts.

 All software is open-source licensed and is freely available.